 Whether it is jams or jellies, a green salad or hummus, the lime is central to our wellness; just seeing the flowers and young fruit, taking time to enjoy the powerful sweet scent is central to our garden walks and forest bathes.

-Forest bathing, as we experience it, includes immersing ourselves in weeding the garden; the hands are busy, the mind is mildly concentrating not to pull out the plants, but the spirit and the imagination are free to wander.
-For us as Christians it is a good place to pray, for you it may be some other form of meditation.
+Forest bathing, as we experience it, includes immersing ourselves in weeding the garden; the hands are busy, the mind is mildly concentrating not to pull out important plants, but the spirit and the imagination are free to wander.
+For us as Christians it is a good place to pray; for you it may be some other form of meditation.

 These broad beans, or favas as they sometimes called, are in serious need of weeding and staking; already I can imagine the taste of the sweet young fruit, something you will probably never see at the greengrocer.
 You have to grow them yourself.